capedigital/midjourney-control-plugin/mcp-server/QUICKSTART.md

 # MCP Server Quick Start

+> **Using ChatGPT?** You probably want the REST API instead!
+See the main README.
+> This MCP server is for desktop AI tools like Claude Desktop, Cline, Cursor, etc.

 ## What You Get

-With the MCP server, AI assistants like Claude can **directly control your browser**:
+With the MCP server, desktop AI assistants can **directly control your browser**:

 - Submit prompts to Midjourney
 - Check queue status